Why Did Russia Attack The 2016 Election? This Week's Whirlwind Offers New Clues

 A pyrotechnic week of geopolitical intrigue has yielded new clarity about the whys and wherefores of the Russia imbroglio, including one insight straight from Russian President Vladimir Putin.

-Why did Putin order the campaign of active measures that have been directed against the United States and the West since before the 2016 election?
+Why did Putin order the campaign of "active measures" that have been directed against the United States and the West since before the 2016 election?

 There appear to be many reasons, but the latest one to break through may be how strongly Putin feels the United States had been waging such a campaign against him and Russia.